awused/aw-man/README.md

 # Building on Windows

 This isn't really recommended.
-GTK support for Windows is pretty sub-par.
+GTK support for Windows is pretty sub-par and I haven't put much time into making it easy to build.

 Assumes `vcpkg` and a Rust toolchain are already installed and `VCPKG_ROOT` is properly set.
-Install dependencies with `vcpkg install libarchive:x64-windows gtk:x64-windows libjxl:x64-windows libarchive:x64-windows-static-md`
+Install dependencies with `vcpkg install libarchive:x64-windows gtk:x64-windows libjxl:x64-windows libarchive:x64-windows-static-md dav1d:x64-windows`

 Add `%VCPKG_ROOT%\installed\x64-windows\bin` to your `PATH`, without this you'll need to copy the DLLs produced elsewhere yourself.